Web Components On Fire

 Chaos on a web page sounds bad, but just the right amount can tie everything together, like adding a pinch of salt to your pancakes.

-The hotfx-pseudorandom element brings real random animations to your web pages.
-It’s like the forthcoming
+The <hotfx-pseudorandom> element brings random movement to your web pages.
+It’s kinda like the new

-random() function coming to CSS, but as we shall see, kinda better.
+random() function coming soon to CSS, but it’s got animation built in.

 Now that’s a chaotic ball!
-You can see it’s not even a constant speed but kinda slowing down and speeding up all the time.
+You can see it’s not even a constant speed.
+It’s slowing down and speeding up all the time like it’s possessed by an evil ghost or something.

-Here’s how you can use this element on your own pages.
-First add this script:
+Here’s how you can create an effect like this on your own pages.
+First, add this script:

-Then wrap the elements you want to animate in a <hotfx-pseudorandom> tag and set a seed=
+Then wrap the elements you want to animate in a <hotfx-pseudorandom> tag.
+If you open devtools now,

-The variables are a unitless value that is constantly changing between 0 and 1.
 What can you do with a unitless value in CSS?
-Pretty much everything it turns out.
-In the bouncing ball demo, we’re applying the randomness with this CSS:
+Pretty much anything it turns out.
+In the bouncing ball demo, we’re moving it around and making it flash with this CSS:

 transform: translate(